davgothic/kapow-setup/README.md

 # Kapow!
-Test Suite
+Setup
-A test suite to quickly test for breaking changes caused by Kapow! component updates.
+A setup script to quickly scaffold a new Kapow! project or test for breaking changes caused by Kapow! component updates.

 1) Create a new folder in your Vagrant web root e.g. `Vagrant/www/my-project`.